 Murfreesboro City Schools Nutrition Department is feeding children across the city through their Summer Food Service Program during June and July.

-Three buses will distribute food to 27 feeding sites over the summer months.
-The original Combating Hunger on Wheels Bus (CHOW Bus), Farm 2 School Bus and the CHOW Bus XL will be hitting the pavement in an effort to provide easier access to healthy and nutritious meals for students age 18 and under during the summer break.
+The CHOW Bus will be hitting the pavement in an effort to provide easier access to healthy and nutritious meals for children ages 18 and under during the summer break.
+In addition to designated school cafeterias, Patterson Park, McFadden Center, and Discovery Center will serve as summer feeding sites for breakfast and lunch.

 The Tennessee Department of Human Services administers the Summer Food Service Program (SFSP) under an agreement with the U.S. Department of Agriculture (USDA).
 Free meals will be available to children 18 years of age and under without regard to race, color, national origin, sex, age or handicap.

 See below for a complete list of participating locations, dates, and times of meals.

 |Cason Lane Academy||7:15-8:00||10:45-12:00|

 |John Pittard Elementary||7:15-8:00||10:45-12:00|